mariahncornelio/CA-Wildfire-Forecasting/README.md

 * **Tabular Project Proposal MNC.pdf:** PDF version of the Tabualr Project Proposal MNC.pptx powerpoint
 * **CA_Weather_Fire_Dataset_1984-2025.csv:** Original data set downloaded from Zenodo
 * **ProjectRoughDraft.ipynb:** My notebook before officially working on this project's feasibility and prototype.
 This was to help me understand my data through varioius in-depth visualizations and to play around with different models and come up with a plan to approach this problem
-* **Feasibility_Tabular_MNC.ipynb:** This notebook includes EDA, visualization, and data pre-processing before running our models
+* **Feasibility_Tabular_MNC.ipynb:** This notebook includes EDA, visualization, and data pre-processing before running the models
 * **firedf_cleaned.csv:** Output data frame after going through Feasibility_Tabular_MNC.ipynb pipeline
 * **Prototype_Tabular_MNC.ipynb:** Using firedf_cleaned.csv, this notebook trains the chosen models, chooses the best time series model, and includes the built wildfire forecasting tool prototype at the very end